kyma-project/kyma/docs/03-tutorials/00-serverless/svls-15-use-external-scalers.md

   HorizontalPodAutoscaler
   </summary>

-1. Create function with the `replicas` value set to 1 to prevent internal serverless `HPA` creation:
+1. Create the Function with the `replicas` value set to 1 to prevent the internal Serverless HorizontalPodAutoscaler creation:

     ```yaml
     cat <<EOF | kubectl apply -f -